Advice for families and whānau

 Also make sure your friend or family member knows that no one will think they’re a nuisance if they activate it.
 After a lifetime of looking after other people, they sometimes forget there are people out there who can look after them.

-Find a list of support services and websites for older people including:
+The Ministry of Health has a list of support services and websites for older people.